 - Visit the home / space / items more than once

-While sorting, it can be difficult to sit for long periods and move through many items.
-If you are unsure about a particular item or have a large amount of items to sort through, give yourself many sorting sessions.
+Sitting and sorting for long periods can be tiresome work.
+Know when you have reached your limit and if you are unsure about a particular item or have a large amount of items to sort through, give yourself many sorting sessions.
 Ensuring you have more time to make decisions can ease the difficulty and stress associated with the task.
 Give yourself a deadline but know that you have that allotted time with the items.
 A second look can help purge more or ensure a sentimental item is not missed.

 - Consider a creative approach